peterkaminski/airtable-schema-to-base/README.md

 You may now rearrange your tables.
 For instance:

 * On the "Tables" table, hide the "Base" and "Fields" table, and group by "Base".
-* On the "Fields" table, hide the "Table" field, and group by "Table".
+* On the "Fields" table, hide the "Table" field, and group by "Base" and "Table".
 * On the "Fields" table, convert the "Type" field to Single select.

 ## Feedback, Suggestions, Bugs